 13) The Ziggurat (or Great Ziggurat) of Ur

 The Ziggurat of Ur is of the Neo-Sumerian era.
 A Ziggurat is a rectangular-shaped pyramid structure.
-This one is erected in the city of Ur near Nasiriyah.
+This one is in the city of Ur near Nasiriyah.
 Today this city is in the Dhi Qar Province of Iraq.
-The ziggurat was an important part of the temple complex as a shrine to moon God Nanna.
+The ziggurat was an essential part of the temple complex as a shrine to moon God Nanna.
 It also served as an administrative center for the city.

 14) The Arg-e Bam

-This is an early Persian site dating back to the 4th century BC.
+Arg-e Bam is an early Persian site dating back to the 4th century BC.
 Experts say this adobe structure is the largest of its kind in the world.
-It is an important link in the Silk Road dating back before the Achaemenid Empire.
+It is an essential link in the Silk Road dating back before the Achaemenid Empire.
 You can find it in southeastern Iran in the Kerman Province.

 Mohenjo-Daro means “The Mound of the Dead.”
 It is in the province of Sindh, Pakistan.
-They built this site around 2500 BCE, and it was one of the largest settlements of the ancient Indus Valley Civilisation.
+They built this site around 2500 BCE, and it was one of the most expansive settlements of the ancient Indus Valley Civilisation.
 It is perhaps one of the world’s earliest major cities, covering about 250 acres.

 Points 16, 17, and 18 runs southeast on the ley line that joins at a major intersection point at Mohenjo-Daro (15)

 16) Virupaksha Temple

 This ancient temple is part of a group of monuments at Hampi in the Ballari district of Karnataka, India.
-It is dedicated to Lord Virupaksha, a form of Shiva.
+They dedicate this temple to Lord Virupaksha, a form of Shiva.

 17) The Sri Ranganathaswamy Temple

 The Sri Ranganathaswamy Temple or Thiruvarangam in Srirangam, Tiruchirapalli, Tamil Nadu, India, is the world’s largest functioning Hindu temple.
-It is dedicated to Ranganatha, a reclining form of the Hindu deity Maha Vishnu.
+They dedicate this temple to Ranganatha, a reclining form of the Hindu deity Maha Vishnu.

 18) Ramanathaswamy Temple

-This is another Hindu temple dedicated to the god Shiva.
-You can find it on Rameswaram island in Tamil Nadu, India.
-It is one of the twelve Jyotirlinga temples in this area.
+They dedicate the Ramanathaswamy Temple to Shiva.
+It’s on the Rameswaram island in Tamil Nadu, India, and is one of the twelve Jyotirlinga temples in this area.
 It is only about 240 Km south of The Sri Ranganathaswamy temple.

 Point 19 is on a ley line running East and West between point 15 and point 20